Skip Navigation

 Arrival: SA upper school students walk into a physically healthy and socially supportive space appropriate for academic engagement.
 Embedded in Downtown Salisbury, the world is at students’ fingertips.
 From art galleries to college science labs, “real world” resources come from experiences throughout the community.

-First Seminar: Mornings begin with high-fives and welcomes from teachers and peers as everyone settles into their first class of the day.
+Morning Seminar Classes: Mornings begin with welcomes from teachers and peers as everyone settles into their first class of the day.
 The teacher guides the class through a Socratic seminar based on the previous day’s reading.
 Peers exchange ideas that challenge their thinking and build understanding as the teacher encourages connections to the other core contents and each student’s elective experiences.

-First Lab: The whole group dissolves into small groups at various workstations around the room.
+Lab: Students work at various workstations around the room.
 Some students work together to research, while a few others get support directly from their teacher on an essay first draft.
-Additional support staff move seamlessly into the space to provide both acceleration for developing skills and enrichment for growing knowledge.
+Staff seamlessly provide both acceleration for developing skills and enrichment for growing knowledge.
 Students and teachers work with clear focus on maximizing each students’ progress towards their learning goals.

 Compass: Some peers, who have been off campus in the morning taking courses as Catawba, are back for Compass.
 Today, the class is reading a short excerpt about perspective and empathy.
 The discussion includes references to the target audience from the essays from earlier in the day.
 Another classmate points out how the perspective of the audience matters in the theatre as well.
 It’s interesting to think about how the work from each class fits together and even how each SA student’s perspective is unique and important in the school community.

 Clubs: Students from Catawba and community volunteers come into the school to help support the clubs’ activities.
 All SA students participate in clubs, not just to build their resume, but to expand their application of knowledge and skills learned from the day.
 Today’s clubs focus on civic engagement and range from environmental science club to Junior Civitans.
-Later in the week, clubs like chess, robotics, yearbook, and student TV provide opportunities to explore passions with peers across the school campus.
+Later in the week, clubs like chess, debate, and yearbook provide opportunities to explore passions with peers across the school campus.

 Dismissal & Extracurriculars: Some students stay beyond the end of the day to work on a project with their club.
-Some will meet at the local park for frisbee golf team practice.
-Others still will go to Catawba’s campus to participate in an ensemble.
+Some will meet at the coffee shop to collaborate.
+Others still will go to an internship or play practice.

 The confidence students have, knowing their growth as learners, as citizens, and as unique individuals is supported at SA draws them back the next day, ready to engage and grow together.